-Thanks to Adam Martin for the array-indexed implementation suggestion, to Bryan St. Amour for suggesting iter_swap_if, to Arthur O'Dwyer for design improvements and education, Gašper Ažman for overloading and noexcept advice, and to Peter Dimov, Mark Glisse, Howard Hinnant, Corentin Jabot, and Tomasz Kamiński for helpful discussion.
+Thanks to ADAM Martin for the array-indexed implementation suggestion, to Bryan St. Amour for suggesting iter_swap_if, to Arthur O'Dwyer for design improvements and education, Gašper Ažman for overloading and noexcept advice, and to Peter Dimov, Mark Glisse, Howard Hinnant, Corentin Jabot, Tomasz Kamiński, and Jon Wakely for helpful discussion and advice.